Taiwoogbonyomi/yoga-wellness/README.md

     * Iphone 14
     * Samsung Galaxy

-Each devices were tested on * Google chrome * Mozilla Firefox and * Safari browser
+Each devices were tested on * Google chrome * Mozilla Firefox and * Safari browser.

+### Bugs

+* Fixed bug where the header was covering the main content after adding the meditation image.
+* Updated the background image to cover the full screen of the devices.
+* Fixed a bug where the footer was not showing the social media icon.
+This was fixed by changing the dark background-color that overshadowed the social media icons.
+* Fixed a bug where the form was not displaying well on the mobile device.
 ---
 ### Credits